-Each cohort of students comes to Chapel Hill or an alternate designated site for four to five days at the beginning of their studies (August), between the fall and spring semesters (early January), and between the spring and summer semesters (May).
+Each cohort of students comes to Chapel Hill or an alternate designated site for five days at the beginning of their studies (August), between the fall and spring semesters (early January, usually the week of New Year’s Day), and between the spring and summer semesters (May, usually the Monday after commencement/Mother’s Day).
 Otherwise, all learning takes place off campus.

 Students come back to Chapel Hill or an alternate designated site between each semester to conclude work on the preceding semester and begin work on the next semester’s curriculum.
 In addition, students participate in professional development and skills workshops, and hear lectures from and engage in discussion with leaders on current and emerging leadership and health challenges facing the public in the US and internationally.
 The process is repeated throughout the first two years of the curriculum.

 In lieu of one of the six campus visits in the initial two years, the program may elect to meet at other sites, including sites within or outside the U.S., where we may take advantage of additional opportunities for leadership development.

 This is a cohort-based program.
 All students move through the curriculum at the same pace.
 Every course in the first two years is required of every student.
 Some students are expert at some elements of the curriculum, but are still required to take those courses as we want those students to share their expertise with the others in the cohort.
 We believe active interaction among students is an important part of adult learning and our program.